Gilberto (footballer, born 1988)

-Gilberto dos Santos Souza Júnior (born 20 October 1988, in Serrinha) known as Gilberto, is a Brazilian footballer who plays as a defensive midfielder.
+Gilberto dos Santos Souza Júnior (born 20 October 1988) known as Gilberto, is a Brazilian footballer who plays as a defensive midfielder for Atlético de Alagoinhas.

 Club career

 Youth career

 Gilberto began as a youth team player for Vitória in 2005 before moving to Bragantino in 2007 and to Corinthians B in 2008.

 Mogi Mirim

-For the 2009 Campeonato Paulista, Gilberto was acquired by Mogi Mirim and made his debut on January 24, 2009, in a 3–0 loss to Palmeiras.
+For the 2009 Campeonato Paulista, Gilberto was acquired by Mogi Mirim and made his debut on 24 January 2009, in a 3–0 loss to Palmeiras.
 He played 6 games, starting 3 of them.

 Hermann Aichinger

-For the 2010 Campeonato Catarinense, Gilberto was acquired and made his debut on February 3, 2010, as he started in a 2–0 win over Brusque.
+For the 2010 Campeonato Catarinense, Gilberto was acquired and made his debut on 3 February 2010, as he started in a 2–0 win over Brusque.
 He played 10 games while starting 8 of them.